Last Updated on

 - You need to first know that primrose oil is primarily used for inducing labour in women.
 To use primrose oil effectively, mark the first day of your last period on your calendar.

 - Stop taking the supplement on the 14th day since the ovulation phase begins from that day.
-Continuing to take the supplement beyond day 14 will lead to uterine contractions in the luteal phase which will make it harder for the fertilized egg to implant in the womb.
+Continuing to take the supplement beyond day 14 will lead to uterine contractions in the luteal phase, which will make it harder for the fertilised egg to implant in the womb.

 - Substitute with omega-3 fish oil supplements from day 14 of your ovulation to get your daily dose of omega-3 fatty acids.